SkylineCommunications/dataminer-docs/connector-help/connector_help/IMCI Open-I XL.md

 ### Analog Input Page

-This page displays a table with the **analog inputs** of the systemand configuration settings for the analog inputs.
+This page displays a table with the **analog inputs** of the system and configuration settings for the analog inputs.

 ### Event Correlation Page

-This page displays a table with the **event correlations**.It is also possible to enable or disable event correlation here.
+This page displays a table with the **event correlations**.
+It is also possible to enable or disable event correlation here.